Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Potential outcomes, estimands, and identification

 \subsection{Potential outcomes and estimands}

 We denote potential outcomes by $Y_{it}(t_0)$, where $t_0$ is the time at which treatment is initiated.
 This represents the potential outcome we would observe for subject $i$ at time $t$ had they initiated treatment at time $t_0$.
 Similar to \cite{athey2018design} we let $Y_{it}(\infty)$ denote the potential outcome for a subject if they never receive treatment.
 To link potential outcomes to the observed data we make a standard consistency assumption that $Y_{it}(T_{i0}) = Y_{it}$.
 This consistency assumption implicitly assumes there is no interference between units.
 This assumption states that the treatment status of one unit can not affect the outcomes of other units.
 As we discuss in greater detail in Section \ref{sec:AnalysisAssumptions}, this is reasonable in the policing data as it is unlikely for neighborhood policing in one precinct to affect crime or arrest rates in neighboring precincts.
+We also alleviate this assumption in Appendix B and find that results in the NYC policing example remain unchanged.
 Lastly, we assume that there are no anticipatory effects, i.e. that $Y_{it}(t_0) = Y_{it}(\infty)$ for all $i$ and $t < t_0$.
 This states that units do not respond to treatment before it gets initiated.
 This could be violated if units are aware of the impending treatment change, and subsequently change their behavior due to the upcoming change in policy.